bee-envsys-cornell/lab03/README.md

 - `JuMP.jl`
 - `HiGHS.jl`
-- `Plots.jl`

 ## Prerequisites

 1. [Install Julia](https://julialang.org/downloads/) before beginning this lab.
-This notebook was developed with version 1.9.2, but any 1.9.x should work (there could be some issues with other versions, depending on what's changed).
+This notebook was developed with version 1.11.5, but any 1.11.5 should work (there could be some issues with other versions, depending on what's changed).
 2. If necessary, [install git](https://happygitwithr.com/install-git.html) and [create a GitHub account](https://github.com).
 3. [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 I recommend doing this in a dedicated `BEE4750/` folder, which can also house homework assignment repositories and lecture notes.
 You can clone directly into the `BEE4750/` folder.
 For Windows (or from another graphical interface), just create a `BEE4750` folder, then a `labs` folder inside of that, then clone into that folder.
 Or to clone into a `BEE4750/labs` folder, from a command prompt:
     ```bash